-- Purpose-specific cement, which complies with the standards set by the NSW Government's Code of Practice for Coal Seam Gas Well Integrity (no brackets), is place inside the well from bottom to top in stages.
+- Purpose-specific cement, which complies with the standards set by the NSW Government's Code of Practice for Coal Seam Gas Well Integrity, is placed inside the well from bottom to top in stages.

 - This cement seals the wellbore and adds to the integrity of the well.

 - The well casing is cut off, at least 1.5 metres below the surface, so that it does not interfere with agricultural and other future land uses.
 A steel cap, containing data such as the name of the well, the operator, the well depth and when it was decommissioned, is welded to the top of the casing.